 Multimodal tasks

 To understand multimodal systems, it’s helpful to look at the tasks they are built to solve.
-There are many tasks and many possible ways to organize them.
 In literature, I commonly see vision-language tasks divided into two groups: generation and vision-language understanding (VLU), which is the umbrella term for all tasks that don’t require generation.
 The line between these two groups is blurred, as being able to generate answers requires understanding too.

 Generation